zahiterdemguzel/ToDoList/readme.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is not licenced.

 ## Contact

-For any questions or feedback, please contact [yourname@domain.com](mailto:yourname@domain.com).
+For any questions or feedback, please contact [zahit14724@gmail.com]